MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/ConfigurationManager.md

 Gets a Configuration Manager user.

 ### [Get-CMUserCollection](Get-CMUserCollection.md)
-Gets one or more user collections in the Configuration Manager hierarchy.
+Get one or more user collections.

 ### [Get-CMUserCollectionDirectMembershipRule](Get-CMUserCollectionDirectMembershipRule.md)
-Gets the direct membership rules of one or more user collections in the Configuration Manager hierarchy.
+Get a direct membership rule for a user collection.

 ### [Get-CMUserCollectionExcludeMembershipRule](Get-CMUserCollectionExcludeMembershipRule.md)
-Gets the exclude membership rules from one or more user collections in the Configuration Manager hierarchy.
+Get an exclude membership rule for a user collection.

 ### [Get-CMUserCollectionIncludeMembershipRule](Get-CMUserCollectionIncludeMembershipRule.md)
-Gets the include membership rules from one or more user collections in the Configuration Manager hierarchy.
+Get an include membership rule for a user collection.

 ### [Get-CMUserCollectionQueryMembershipRule](Get-CMUserCollectionQueryMembershipRule.md)
-Gets the query membership rules from one or more user collections in the Configuration Manager hierarchy.
+Get a query membership rule for a user collection.

 ### [Get-CMUserDataAndProfileConfigurationItem](Get-CMUserDataAndProfileConfigurationItem.md)
 Gets a user data and profile configuration item.